mmobin789/pixel/README.md

    See release notes [here](https://github.com/mmobin789/pixel/releases).

  ### In-Development
- This library is maintained and under development as new features are being continuously added.
+ This library is maintained and under development as new features are periodically added.

-### Issues
+## Issues
 Issues can be reported [here](https://github.com/mmobin789/pixel/issues).

 ## Inspiration